Build Your GTD® Skills

-Please note: These resources are only for those who have completed the Getting Things Done Training by Crucial Learning.
+Please note: These resources are only for those who have completed the Getting Things Done® Training by Crucial Learning.

 One of the keys to GTD success is always being ready to capture inputs and ideas.

-Task-switching and distractions are unavoidable parts of our lives, but learning to capture reliably will help you sustain your focus despite the noise.
+Distractions are unavoidable parts of our lives, but learning to capture reliably will help you sustain your focus despite the noise.

 When to Clarify

-Be ready for anything
+Be Ready for Anything

 Look at your calendar.
 Do you have everything you need for today’s meetings and commitments?
 See how Justin’s approach to his calendar is influenced by GTD.

 If you’re often waiting for other people to take action or reply to your messages, you might want to create a Waiting For list.
 In this short video, Justin shares some tips for how to organize and keep track of things you’re waiting for.

 Master Trainer Steve Willis explains how he makes his Next Actions list more useful by including more of the right information.